Planning to go to Lisbon in winter? This article has got you covered.

 After all, you do not want to miss out on exploring the city if it is raining, and you do not want to have your eyes closed on your photos if it is too sunny, do you?

-As a result, it is critical to dress in layers so you can slowly get “undressed” throughout the day.
+As a result, it is critical to dress in layers that you can slowly take off throughout the day.
 The hardest part when packing for a winter vacation is not to make your suitcase heavy and bulky.

 So, the idea is to bring a half-dozen long-sleeved shirts to be washed and changed every day, as well as only two very warm pullovers or fleeces.